ivov/normative/README.md

     <img src="demo/cli.gif">
 </p>

-Designed for parsing two large English-Spanish and Spanish-English legal dictionaries in `.docx` format, each containing over 100,000 richly formatted entries with various fields such as `term`, `translation`, `definition`, `note`, `classifiedUnder`, `classifiedInto`, `tantamountTo`, `differentFrom`, `derivedFrom`, `derivedInto` and `reference`.
+Designed for efficiently parsing two giant English-Spanish and Spanish-English legal dictionaries in DOCX format, each containing over 90,000 richly formatted entries with various fields such as `term`, `translation`, `definition`, `note`, `classifiedUnder`, `classifiedInto`, `tantamountTo`, `differentFrom`, `derivedFrom`, `derivedInto` and `reference`.

-Its output may be one or multiple `.json` files, for later storage in MongoDB/Firestore or viewing in-terminal.
-The conversion process maps MS Word styles to custom tags for `term`, `translation`, `definition` and `note`, transforms all entries into HTML, extracts the text inside the HTML tags and parses it into `Entry` objects, then saving them as one or multiple `.json` files.
-Italics and superscript segments in entries are retained.
+The conversion process maps MS Word styles to custom tags for four fields, transforms all entries into HTML, extracts the text of all twelve fields and parses it into `Entry` objects, saving them as one or multiple JSON files.
+Italics and superscript are retained.

 <p align="center">
     &nbsp;&nbsp;&nbsp;&nbsp;